 - DSP-2 (3): 1 is included with each server I/O, this design template will need two more

-See the image to the right for how the Biamp order form needs to be filled out
+See the image to the right for the Biamp Server I/O order form layout to match this design:

 - 10 - Tesira TCM-1ex Beamtracking technology with three 120-degree zones, providing full 360-degree coverage